 |6.5 x 9.8 x 8.2 feet (2 x 3 x 2.5 meters)||6 x 400 or 600 watt HPS lights|

 You should not forget that you also need some space to move and work in the grow cabinet.
 The measurements above only cover only the area for the marijuana.
 They do not include the space you will need to move around.
 Therefore, plan to add some space to the numbers above.
-An extra space of fifty centimeters around the areas will suffice.
+Extra space of fifty centimeters around the areas will suffice.
 Best grow lights and other equipment available here

-They are black on the outside and totally light-proof, lined with a reflective material on the inside to utilize light more efficiently.
+They are black on the outside and totally light-proof, lined with reflective material on the inside to utilize light more efficiently.
 Grow tents allow you to completely customize the environment your marijuana plants live in, including temperature, light intensity, humidity, and location.
-Tents are portable, durable, washable, lightproof and waterproof, and come in a wide range of sizes to suit any hobbyist’s needs.
+Tents are portable, durable, washable, lightproof, and waterproof, and come in a wide range of sizes to suit any hobbyist’s needs.

 Full room setup

-There are advantages to using a full sized room for growing marijuana.
+There are advantages to using a full-sized room for growing marijuana.
 One is that fans can be used to refresh the air.
 They can also be connected with outside air through, for example, a window.
 This can work in a cellar because a cellar is (usually) built underground in the earth.
-The Earth keeps the temperature stable unlike above ground.
+The Earth keeps the temperature stable, unlike above ground.
 This means a few fans will be all you need to keep the area cool.

 Download my free marijuana grow guide at this link for more growing tips